hackforla/HomeUniteUs/README.md

 ## Technology Overview

-The HomeUniteUs project is structured as a multi-[docker](https://docs.docker.com/) container application, with secret-protected access to networked resources.
+The HomeUniteUs project is structured as a multi-[docker](https://docs.docker.com/) container application (for local development and testing), with secret-protected access to networked resources.
 The project contains three containers, whose activities are coordinated using the `docker compose` configuration outlined in `docker-compose.yml`.
 The three containers are:

 1. `app`: A frontend [React](https://reactjs.org/docs/getting-started.html) app developed using [TypeScript](https://www.typescriptlang.org/).
    * We use [Redux](https://redux.js.org/) to manage client state, with the [Redux Toolkit](https://redux-toolkit.js.org/) to simplify development.